rusq/slackdump/doc/usage-export.rst

 The command above will export ONLY channels ``C12401724`` and ``C4812934``.

-Exporting everything except some unwanted channels
+Exporting Everything Except Some Unwanted Channels
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 To **exclude** one or more channels from the export, prefix the channel with "^"